Senshiben-efrei/questify/README.md

   - Single tasks with binary or numerical goals
   - Placeholder tasks with rotating sub-tasks
   - Recurring tasks with automatic instance generation
+  - Task Hub for sharing and discovering tasks from other users
 - **RPG Elements**:
   - Experience Points (XP) for completing tasks
   - Health Points (HP) system for maintaining streaks